0xnarwhal/BadUSB/README.md

 This framework is your one-stop-shop to get you up and running to create malicious USBs.

 This guide will walk you through on setting up and creating your very own USB using the `ATTiny85 Micro Controller`.
 At the end of the document, I will detail a phishing campaign you can set up using the provided script `The-Go-To.ino`.
 This is my personal favorite for demonstrations.
-I will not be guiding you on how to set it up as I feel it is your own duty to be ready and knowledgeable to take on the responsibility.
+I will not be guiding you on how to set that up as I feel it is your own duty to be ready and knowledgeable to take on the responsibility.

 ## Pre-Requisites